fjarri-attic/brain/documentation.rst

   ``open_existing``:
     Ignored if ``name`` is equal to None.

-    If equal to True, existing database file will be opened or an exception will be raised if it does not exist.
+    If equal to True, existing database file will be opened or `EngineError`_ will be raised if it does not exist.

     If equal to False, new database file will be created (in place of the existing one, if necessary)